Post-inflationary production of particle Dark Matter: non-minimal Natural and Coleman--Weinberg inflationary scenarios: Periodic non-minimal coupling and natural inflation

-Similar to~\cref{Fig:CDM_Yield_Decay-NonminimalNatural}, the discontinuous and inclined lines visible on $(\Trh,\mc)$ plane in~\cref{Fig:CDM_Yield_Decay-NonminimalPeriodicNatural} correspond to $\c$ producing from the decay of inflaton during reheating in \nmpn~inflation which can completely account for the total \cdm~density as stated by~\cref{Eq:eq to plot 2}.
+Similar to~\cref{Fig:CDM_Yield_Decay-NonminimalNatural}, the discontinuous and inclined lines visible on $(\Trh,\mc)$ plane in~\cref{Fig:CDM_Yield_Decay-NonminimalPeriodicNatural} correspond to $\c$ produced from the decay of inflaton during reheating in \nmpn~inflation which can completely account for the total \cdm~density as stated by~\cref{Eq:eq to plot 2}.
 The bounds on this plane are for Ly-$\alpha$ from~\cref{Eq:Lyman-alpha-bound} (peach-shaded region), from BBN temperature (green-colored horizontal stripe at the bottom), $\mc\lsim m_\phi/2$ (copper-rose colored vertical stripe at the right of the plot), and horizontal stripe at the top highlighted in gray for our assumption that the upper limit for $\Trh$ is $\sim 10^{16}\GeV$.
-The upper and lower bound of $\yc$ are $\lsim {\cal O}(10^{-7}) $ and $\gsim {\cal O}(10^{-17})$ (for $2.67\GeV \mc\lsim 6.68\times 10^{12}\GeV$) to account for the total \cdm~yield, produced through decay channel.
+The upper and lower bound of $\yc$ is $\lsim {\cal O}(10^{-1}) $ and $\gsim {\cal O}(10^{-20})$ (for $2.67\eV\lsim \mc\lsim 6.68\times 10^{12}\GeV$) to account for the total \cdm~yield, produced through decay channel.
+However Ly-$\alpha$ bound rules out $\mc\lsim {\cal O}\qty(\keV)$ if $\c$ particles contribute to \cdm.
 Since the allowed region on $(\Trh, \mc)$ plane for \nmpn~inflation varies for all the chosen benchmark values, similar to the scenario explicitly displayed in~\cref{Fig:CDM_Yield_Decay-NonminimalNatural} of \nmn~inflation, it is expected that ranges of $\yc$ and $\mc$ will not be exactly identical for all the benchmark values from~\cref{Table:Benchmark-NI-periodic}.